 "TMG."
 TransMontaigne Inc. is subject to the information requirements of the Securities Exchange Act of 1934.
-Please read "Where you can find more information."
+Please read "Where you can find more information" beginning on page 152.

 Exclusive Options to Purchase Additional Refined Product Terminals

 Pursuant to the omnibus agreement, TransMontaigne Inc. will grant us exclusive options to purchase additional refined product terminals.
 In the event we exercise our option, we would seek to enter into a terminaling services agreement with TransMontaigne Inc.